ChimJohn/Lakehouse-Stock-Anaytics/README.md

 ## Key Design Decisions

 **Why Financial Modeling Prep instead of yfinance?**
 Initial builds used `yfinance`, which scrapes Yahoo Finance directly.
 AWS Lambda's IP range in `ap-southeast-1` is blanket-blocked by Yahoo (returns HTTP 429 on every request, regardless of delay between calls) because too many AWS customers run scrapers from the same shared IP pool.
-Financial Modeling Prep is a proper API service with an API key, avoiding this entirely — 250 free requests/day comfortably covers 21 tickers × 3 endpoint calls each.
+Financial Modeling Prep is a proper API service with an API key, avoiding this entirely.

 **Why 3 API calls per ticker?**
 FMP's `/stable/quote` endpoint dropped the `pe` field in its newer API version — it only returns price, volume, and market cap.
 P/E and PEG must be pulled from the separate `/stable/ratios-ttm` endpoint, and sector comes from `/stable/profile`.
 This is a real constraint of the current free-tier API surface, not a design choice.

+**Why do some tickers return 402 permanently?**
+Five tickers (ORCL, QCOM, BLK, MA, ASML) consistently return `402 Payment Required` on the free tier's `/stable/quote` endpoint, every single run, regardless of remaining daily quota.
+Retry logic with backoff was added and confirmed this is not transient — the same symbols fail deterministically every time.
+Likely explanation: FMP gates specific high-demand or foreign-listed symbols behind a paid plan even while quota-metered endpoints remain "free."
+These tickers were dropped from the tracked universe rather than worked around.

 **Why is the Lambda package dependency-free?**
 Switching to FMP's REST API means no more `yfinance`, `numpy`, or `pandas` — the whole Lambda is under 3.5 KB, built with only `urllib` and `boto3` (already available in the Lambda runtime).
 This eliminates the entire cross-compilation headache of building Linux-compatible binaries on an Apple Silicon Mac.